learn-with-devops/devops/k8s/readme.md

 	2. If you want to add the node back to cluster then uncordon that.

 	> kubectl uncordon <nodeName>

+	    uncordon : Means, It will mark as schduled

-	3. Remove workernode from clusre
+	3. Remove workernode from cluster

 	> kubectl delete node <node name>